Find out what causes turbulence and which routes are the best and worst for avoiding it.

 Yes, turbulence can be scary, especially when you are not expecting it and suddenly you feel the plane lurch in the sky.
 However, it is important that if you are scared to remember facts on this page, such as how to cope and that it's completely normal when flying.

 According to experts, the best place to sit on a plane to avoid feeling the effects of turbulence is at the centre of the plane, closer to its centre of gravity.
-Likewise, the back of the plane tends to be rockiest, so best avoided for passengers nervous about turbulence.
+Likewise, the back of the plane tends to be rockiest, so best avoided for passengers nervous about flying with turbulence.
 Pilots will often also slow their speed to prevent damage, and also reroute the plane if necessary.
 If you want to select your seat so you can avoid the worst turbulence, learn how to here.

 Nighttime or morning flights are statistically better for turbulence, compared to those in the day.
 Although turbulence can't be completely avoided at night, winds are often weaker and thermal convection turbulence is less, making the chances of encountering turbulence reduced.

 Although turbulence occurs in both large and small planes, it is typically worse in smaller planes because they weigh less, and so more likely to move in line with the air and thus feel turbulence more.